 Originally published on June 20, 2022.
 Updated on 4/28/2023.

 I was working on a recipe for carrot cake pancakes for my husband, and just... yeah.
 Those classic carrot cake aromas got to me, I guess.

-It’s one of my favorite cake flavours, I suppose I should have known better, LOL.
+It’s one of my favorite cake flavours - one of my favorite desserts in general - I suppose I should have known better, LOL.

 Anyway, I decided to design a low carb carrot cake recipe, based around my usual best carrot cake recipe.

 I had to get a bit creative with this flavorful keto carrot cake - even beyond the wheat flour / all purpose flour /sugar substitutes.